jsd4026/tableland-partners-copilot/README.md

 **Can I customize the agents?**
 Absolutely.
 The system is built so you can add new conversations for any purpose — client-specific projects, competitive intelligence, hiring, you name it.
 The Implementation Guide shows you how.

+**Does the Copilot update automatically?**
+Yes.
+The Instructions include a Guide Retrieval Protocol that fetches the latest version of the Implementation Guide from this repo at the start of every conversation.
+When we publish improvements, your Copilot gets them automatically.

+**Claude down?
+Switch to Grok.**
+Say "Switch to Grok" in any conversation and the Copilot will provide instructions for setting up on Grok.
+You can also email jeff@tablelandpartners.com for help.

 **Can I fork this and modify it?**
 Yes.
 MIT License.
 Fork it, customize it, make it yours.